MicroEJ/docs/SDK6UserGuide/gettingStartedIMX93.rst

 Request your Evaluation License:

 * Request your Evaluation license by following the :ref:`evaluation_license_request_activation_key` instructions.
-You will be asked to fill the machine UID you just copied before.
+You will be asked to fill in the machine UID you just copied before.

 * When you have received your activation key by email, drop it in the license directory by following the :ref:`evaluation_license_install_license_key` instructions (drop the license key zip file to the ``~/.microej/licenses/`` directory).

 Now your Evaluation license is installed, you can relaunch your application build by double-clicking on the :guilabel:`buildExecutable` task in the Gradle tasks view.
-It may takes some time.
+It may take some time.

 The gradle task deploys the Application in the BSP and then builds the BSP using Make.